Fall 2024

 What benefits can producers expect from this research?

-If RCC can be demonstrated to economically conform to the NRCB and AGI technical guidelines for concrete materials used in feedlot settings, there would be several advantages realized by the industry:
+If it can be demonstrated that RCC meets the regulatory standards of AOPA, there would be several advantages realized by the industry:

 Advice would be provided to the cattle industry and RCC contractors on the optimal blend, construction, and curing conditions required to maximize the physical durability of RCC in Alberta feedlots, realizing greater value out of investments into RCC as a pen liner

-Technical guidelines would be prepared that establish the minimum standard for RCC design and installation to be considered as compliant with AOPA requirements.
+Technical guidelines would be prepared that establish the minimum standard for RCC design and installation to be considered as compliant with regulatory requirements.

 How will these research findings reach producers on-farm?